raspberrypilearning/hello-world-simplified/en/quiz1/question_2.md

  --- feedback ---

-That's correct, calling this function will print `I can code`.
-You spotted that functions need `(` `)` brackets and a `:` in the function definition, and that all code to be run when that function is called must be indented.
+That's correct.
+Calling this function will print `I can code`.
+You noticed that functions need brackets `(` `)` and a colon `:` in the function definition, and that all code to be run when that function is called must be indented.

  --- /feedback ---